bhstark2/latency/report.md

 from outliers like satellite broadband and certain Digital Subscriber Line (DSL) connections, access network technologies generally only have minor differences in the way that packets are handled that do not have a significant impact on end-user QoE.
-In contrast, differences in *working latency* -- also sometimes know as latency under load (LUL) -- can be significant and that measure is more directly representative of real-world performance.
+In contrast, differences in *working latency* -- also sometimes known as latency under load (LUL) -- can be significant and that measure is more directly representative of real-world performance.
 Idle latency can therefore be considered a mildly interesting reflection of access network technology and network topology